nauam/Courses/docs/manual/03-getting-started.md

 #### Dashboard

 View the project description, Readme and executions summary.
-QW Control Enterprise users may see additional visualizations for schedules and execution history.
+Rundeck Enterprise users may see additional visualizations for schedules and execution history.

 #### Jobs